Jennifer Zhu Scott

-Jennifer Zhu Scott (朱晋郦) is an entrepreneur and investor based in Hong Kong, specialized in blockchain, Artificial Intelligence (AI) and other deep tech.
+Jennifer Zhu Scott (朱晋郦) is an entrepreneur and investor based in Hong Kong, specialized in blockchain, artificial intelligence (AI) and other deep tech.

 Early life and education

 Jennifer Zhu Scott is originally from the Sichuan Province in Southwestern China.
-She graduated with the Bachelor's degree in Applied Mathematics and Computer Science at Sichuan University, China in 1997.
-She later on got an MBA in Finance at Manchester Business School, where she earned a distinction with her research on PE/VC (Private Equity/Venture Capital) in China.
-There, she was also awarded the honour of being Distinguished Alumni.
+She graduated with the bachelor's degree in Applied Mathematics and Computer Science at Sichuan University, China in 1997.
+She later on got an MBA in Finance at Manchester Business School, where she earned a distinction with her research on private equity and venture capital in China.
+She was also awarded the honour of being Distinguished Alumni.

-She has participated in debates since then such as at Oxford University in 2017 where she argued against the concept of Universal Basic Income and at Princeton in 2018 about Sustainable Energy.
+She has participated in debates since then such as at Oxford University in 2017 where she argued against the concept of universal basic income and at Princeton in 2018 about sustainable energy.